 The selection of artworks we have chosen not only showcase mastery of these traditional art applications, but also celebrate some exciting innovations of the art form.
 Artists such as Datjuluma Guyula depicts the Milky Way story by illustrating the constellations figuratively.
 Others such as Ganbilpil White have carved into the body of the pole to emphasise the form of the design.

-Why maintain an art form that is so closely associated with death and mortuary?
+Why use an Indigenous art form that is so closely associated with death and mortuary?
 For the Yolngu, death is both a moment to reflect on life and a celebration of life.

 Over the years, the vast majority of Yolngu artists have also simply chosen to work with traditional art forms, and not embrace the concept of painting with synthetic paints on perfectly stretched linen.